 SLIP – The Florida Surplus Lines Service Office developed the Surplus Lines Information Portal for surplus line brokers to submit policy information electronically.
 There are currently nine (9) states that utilize the SLIP filing platform, and seven (7) of the nine states utilize their state’s surplus lines association.
 These surplus lines associations assist the department of insurance in the regulation and compliance of surplus lines insurance by receiving, recording, and reviewing all surplus lines policies or documentation and provide assistance and information regarding the surplus lines market and laws.
 SLIP does not charge a per-transaction fee, and taxes can be paid directly through the SLIP portal.

 InsCipher – InsCipher is unique because it provides a platform for states to use to submit policy data and the payment of surplus lines stamping fees; and for the state of Utah, the surplus lines taxes.
-Currently, two states utilize the InsCipher Broker Portal as their state platform: Idaho and Utah.
-In addition, InsCipher has also developed a surplus lines management compliance software for surplus line brokers called InsCipher Connect®.
-This software assists brokers and MGA’s in managing compliance requirements and reporting surplus lines taxes in all 50 states, plus D.C., Guam, and Puerto Rico.
-The software also has batch filing capabilities via API in 19 states and counting.
+Currently, two (2) states utilize the InsCipher Broker Portal as their state platform: Idaho and Utah.
+In addition, InsCipher has also developed a surplus lines management compliance software for surplus line brokers called InsCipher Connect.
+This software assists brokers and MGA’s in managing compliance requirements and reporting surplus lines taxes in all 50 states, plus D.C., Guam, Puerto Rico, and the Virgin Isles.
 What differentiates InsCipher from all other surplus lines filing platforms is that states, carriers, and brokers may all utilize the same software.

 But wait, there’s more!